1300 088 065

 6. The ATO will then send the balance of funds to you.

-Also, know that you can only apply for a release once, so you want to have confirmed you are ready to buy a property before going through this process.
+Also, know that you can only apply for a release once, so you want to be sure you are ready to buy a property before going through this process.
+Working with a mortgage broker will make sure you get the home loan that is best for you.

-This is on top of the 10-20 business days it can take the Commission of Taxation and ATO to arrange their determination and other paperwork.
+This is in addition to the 10-20 business days it can take the Commission of Taxation and ATO to arrange their determination and other paperwork.

 Read More: First Home Super Saver Scheme Guide.